yapo-chile/-Legacy-Commons-goms/README.md

   $ make check -s
   ```

-* Update to your own service:
+## Creating a new service

-  - Create a repo for your new service on: https://github.schibsted.io/Yapo
+* Create a repo for your new service on: https://github.schibsted.io/Yapo
-  - Rename your goms dir to your service name:
+* Rename your goms dir to your service name:
   ```
   $ mv goms YourService
   ```
-  - Update origin:
+* Update origin:
   ```
   # https://help.github.com/articles/changing-a-remote-s-url/
   $ git remote set-url origin git@github.schibsted.io:Yapo/YourService.git
   ```

+* You will need to modify these files and you should change every reference to goms on the imported packages with the name of your service/api
+  - api.go
+  - Makefile
+  - scripts/api.spec

+* You should need to change, add or replace the example endpoint and any of its routes, these can be found in these files
+  - service/handlers.go
+  - service/router.go

+* Enable TravisCI
+  - Go to your service's github settings -> Hooks & Services -> Add Service -> Travis CI
+  - Fill in the form with the credentials you obtain from https://travis.schibsted.io/profile/
+  - Sync your repos and organizations on Travis
+  - Make a push on your service
+  - The push should trigger a build.
+If it didn't ensure that it is enabled on the travis service list
+  - Enjoy!

 ## Endpoints
 ### GET  /api/v1/healthcheck